AtoosaParsa/QuadrupedSimulator/README.md

 This repository contains the source code for all the experiments in the following paper:
 [Parsa, A., Bidgoly, H. J., \& Ahmadabadi, M. N..
 (2017, October).
 A Simulator for Investigating the Effects of Morphological Variations on the Behavior of Compliant Quadruped Robots.
 In 2017 5th RSI International Conference on Robotics and Mechatronics (ICRoM) (pp. 490-495).
 IEEE.](https://ieeexplore.ieee.org/abstract/document/8466170)

-## A simulator for quadruped robot design, written with the Open Dynamics Engine (ODE) library as the underlying physics engine.
+## A simulator for quadruped robot design, written using the Open Dynamics Engine (ODE) library as the underlying physics engine.
 </br>

 <p align="center">